Mobile Suit Gundam 00 the Movie: A Wakening of the Trailblazer: Plot

-The battle begins, many of the Federation's Baikal-class ships are assimilated by the ELS, who subsequently created their own copies of the technology.
+Many of the Federation's Baikal-class ships are assimilated by the ELS, who subsequently created their own copies of the technology.
 Zabanya and Harute arrive to assist the ESF and member forces in battle.
-Despite the much needed backup, the ELS still overwhelms the allied forces and assimilates many ships and Mobile Suits.
-Andrei Smirnov notices one of the ELS ships heading straight for Earth and self-destructs his GNX to destroy the ELS ship at the cost of his life.
-Meanwhile, on board the Ptolemaios 2, a still-comatose Setsuna lies in a dream-like state.
-There, he has visions of the first Lockon, Christina Sierra, and Lichtendahl Tsery.
-Setsuna then sees the flower that Feldt gave him and finally wakes up with Feldt at his side.
-He sorties in the GNT-0000 00 Qan[T] for battle, while Feldt returns to the bridge.
+Despite the backup, the ELS still overwhelms the allied forces and assimilates many ships and Mobile Suits.
+Andrei notices one of the ELS ships heading for Earth and sacrifices himself to destroy the ship.
+On board the Ptolemaios 2, Setsuna lies in a dream-like state, but awakens after seeing the flower that Feldt Grace gave him.